rsksmart/devportal-1.0/tools/tokenbridge/index.md

 <img src="/assets/img/tools/tokenbridge/token-bridge-diagram.png"/>

-The bridge contracts are upgradeable as we wish to move to a decentralized bridge in the future.
-Here is the first [POC of the trustless decentralized bridge](https://github.com/rsksmart/tokenbridge/releases/tag/decentralized-poc-v0.1)
+The bridge contracts are upgradeable, this enables a smoother move to a more decentralized bridge in the future.
+Here is the first
+[POC of the trustless decentralized bridge](https://github.com/rsksmart/tokenbridge/releases/tag/decentralized-poc-v0.1)

 ## Usage

 You can use the ['Token Bridge Dapp'](https://tokenbridge.rsk.co/) together with [Nifty Wallet](https://chrome.google.com/webstore/detail/nifty-wallet/jbdaocneiiinmjbjlgalhcelgbejmnid) or [Metamask with custom network](https://developers.rsk.co/develop/apps/wallets/metamask/) to move tokens between networks.

-This is the [Dapp guide](/tools/tokenbridge/dappguide/) if you don't know how to use it.
+Follow the [Dapp guide](/tools/tokenbridge/dappguide/) for more details on how to use the token bridge.

 Alternatively, you can use a wallet or web3js with the ABI of the contracts.
 See ['interaction guide using MyCrypto'](/tools/tokenbridge/usingmycrypto/) for more information on how to use the bridge.